 Family Nurse Practitioner (FNP) Clinical Placement Guidelines

-Preceptor Requirements:
+Preceptor Requirements

 FNP students must have a clinical rotation with at least one NP preceptor during their program of study and students may not exclusively precept with MDs/DOs.
 Also, an active clinical agreement with the preceptors’ employer is required for preceptor approval.
 The approval process can take up to 90 days for a new contract.
+APRN preceptors must be board certified and have at least 1 year of experience in their specialty.
+Refer to the DNP Clinical Handbook for more information.

 The following providers can serve as a preceptor in the FNP specialty